carlevans719/react-example/README.md

 ### Add the CatImage component

-Make the components folder and the CatImage file:
+Make the components folder and the CatImage files:
-`mkdir src/components && touch src/components/CatImage.jsx`
+`mkdir -p src/components/CatImage && touch src/components/CatImage/index.jsx`

-Add the code for the CatImage component:
+Add the code for the CatImage component to index.jsx:

 ```jsx
 import React from 'react'